mdstella/minesweeper/README.md

             ]
         }
         ```
     2. Invoke the endpoint to pick the cell.
 For this you have to add the gameId obtained when creating the new game into the path.
+Consider that is a 9X9 board, and the allowed indexes values are from 0 to 8
         REQUEST
         ```
         curl -X POST \